Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.98 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- Brewers pitchers combine to allow 177 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The Brewers will send Woodruff (3-1) out to make his eighth start of the season.
-He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Chicago Cubs, the righty threw six innings, allowing two earned runs while surrendering two hits.
+- His last time out was on Saturday against the Philadelphia Phillies, when the right-hander threw six innings, surrendering one earned run while allowing two hits.

-- The 30-year-old has an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
-Opponents are batting .167 against him.

 © 2023 Data Skrive.
 All rights reserved.